hello-nrfcloud/backend/features/DeviceShadow.feature.md

 Then wait for `5` seconds

-Then the response should equal to this JSON
+Then the shadow response should equal to this JSON

 ```json
 {